No products in the cart.

-First it is important to note that despite brushing your dog’s teeth daily you should not neglect the yearly vet Check-Up as a vet sees things that you might have missed.
+First it is important to note that despite brushing your dog’s teeth daily you should not neglect the yearly vet Check-Up.
+A vet sees things that you might have missed.

-Just like humans dogs need to get their teeth brushed daily, preferably twice a day according to the vet, some swear to chew bones but that doesn’t always work for all dogs (not to mention those extra calories;)).
+Just like humans, dogs need to get their teeth brushed daily.
+Preferably twice a day according to the vet.

-All dogs teeth are different, some create more plaque than others and their teeth are harder to maintain.
+All dog teeth are different.
+Some create more plaque than others and are harder to maintain.
 Teaching your dog to get their teeth cleaned also helps when your dog has to get their yearly check up.
-As your dog is now used to being touched around the mouth it makes it easier for your vet to examine their teeth.
+Your dog is now used to being touched around the mouth making it easier for your vet to examine their teeth.
 It also helps you keep an eye on those nooks in your dog’s mouth and discover if something is wrong.

 Let’s start with what equipment you need to maintain a healthy teeth hygiene for your dog.